 If these three elements are satisfied, USCIS may approve the national interest waiver as a matter of discretion.

 In clarifying the second prong, the Administrative Appeals Office for USCIS stated in the decision that “we consider factors including, but not limited to: the individual’s education, skills, knowledge and record of success in related or similar efforts; a model or plan for future activities; any progress towards achieving the proposed endeavor; and the interest of potential customers, users, investors, or other relevant entities or individuals.”

 Generally, it is the third requirement that is the most difficult to establish.
 USCIS’s determination rests on whether the burden and time delays involved in the Permanent Labor Certification process, and the possible identification of a minimally qualified U.S. applicant for the position, is outweighed by the potential national benefit to the United States.

 Importantly, a petitioner (either the employer or the foreign national self-petitioning) must be able to demonstrate evidence of the foreign national’s past achievements justifies any projections that their work will be of future benefit to the United States.
 It is not enough to provide assurances of the foreign national’s possible achievements, but rather the petitioner must be able to show that the individual in question has already attained a level of specialized expertise and notable recognition for their work.

 Approval of a National Interest Waiver

-Once the I-140 petition is approved for a NIW EB-2 case, the foreign national will file a standard adjustment of status to become a permanent resident, or consular process (if abroad).
+Once the I-140 petition is approved for a NIW EB-2 case, the foreign national is eligible to file an adjustment of status petition or consular process an immigrant visa to become a permanent resident once visas are available.